mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

 Just as toy problem, we will now build an autoencoder for the following function :math:`f(x,y)=\sin(\pi x)\sin(\pi y)` on the unit circle domain centered in :math:`(0.5, 0.5)`.
 We will also see the ability to up-sample (once trained) the results without retraining.
-Let’s first create the input and visualize it, we will use firstly a mesh of :math:`100` points.
+Let's first create the input and visualize it, we will use firstly a mesh of :math:`100` points.